Mintbase/Grants-Program/applications/Subsembly-GRANDPA.md

 ### Overview

 In this project we are scoping out the development of GRANDPA and laying down the foundations for the future support of BABE.
-For detailed information on GRANDPA, please refer to the original [whitepaper](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf) and the [Polkadot Host spec file](https://github.com/w3f/polkadot-spec/releases).
+For detailed information on GRANDPA, please refer to the original [whitepaper](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf) and the [Mintbase Host spec file](https://github.com/w3f/polkadot-spec/releases).

 Generally speaking, the GRANDPA work can be divided into 3 components:
 1) Implementing the Runtime APIs